Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Australia’s Coral Coast

-Rent a Car in Perth
+Rent a car in Perth

-Sand-Board At The Lancelin Sand Dunes
+Sand-board at the Lancelin Sand Dunes

 Get your heart pumping from the get-go at Lancelin Sand Dunes!
-The brave can sit down and whizz down, while the braver can stand up, snowboard-style.
+The brave can sit and whizz down, while the braver can stand up, snowboard-style.
 While there’s no real danger involved — the sand is silk-pillow soft — the steeper hills are quite thrilling.

 *Pro-tip: There’s lots of wind and sand so bring along sunnies and a jacket.